In Month 3, your baby is

 Baby Movement

-At this point, your baby is moving, but you won’t be able to feel those movements yet.
-Their muscles and nerves are connecting, allowing for tiny kicks and twitches, but it’ll still be a few more weeks before you feel anything.
+Your baby is moving at this point, but you won’t be able to feel those movements yet.
+Their muscles and nerves connect, allowing for tiny kicks and twitches, but it’ll still be a few more weeks before you feel anything.

 At 3 months, you're nurturing a miracle.
 Trust your body, stay positive, and know you're already giving your baby the best start.